unifhy-org/unifhy/docs/_doc_src/for_users/tutorial.rst

    `CF conventions <https://cfconventions.org/>`_ (v1.8 or later) can be used.

 .. code-block:: python
-   :caption: Instantiating `DataSet` objects from a CF-compliant netCDF file.
+   :caption: Instantiating `DataSet` from a CF-compliant netCDF file.

    >>> dataset_surfacelayer = cm4twc.DataSet(
    ... files=['in/driving/LWdown_WFDE5_CRU_2017*_v1.0.nc',